 I was awarded my DPhil (PhD) by the University of Oxford in 2001.
 Following a period as a post-doctoral researcher, I was then a Departmental Lecturer (2003), University Lecturer (2006), Associate Professor (2015), and Full Professor (2018) at the University of Oxford.
-From 1st
+Since 1st

-August 2020, I will be a Full Professor at the Institute of Applied Mechanics, National Taiwan University.
-I have been awarded a Yushan Scholarship for 2021-24 and will also be a Visiting Professor at the University of Oxford.
-I have published >100 journal papers and 3 books (see Google Scholar for details) and supervised 24 PhD students to successful completion.
-I have chaired a number of international conferences, as well as organising the UK Royal Society meeting on Integrated Control of Cerebral Blood Flow in 2018.
+August 2021, I have been a Full Professor at the Institute of Applied Mechanics, National Taiwan University, as well as a Visiting Professor at the University of Oxford.
+I have also been awarded a Yushan Scholarship for 2021-24.
+I have published >100 journal papers and 3 books (see Google Scholar for details) and supervised 26 PhD students to successful completion.
+I have chaired a number of international conferences, as well as organising the UK Royal Society meeting on 'Integrated Control of Cerebral Blood Flow' in 2018.